Smile! :D: Promotion and release

 On February 29, 2024, Robinson uploaded a video to his YouTube channel describing the end of his career and the erasure of his discography, removing all posts from his Instagram profile.
 He seemingly confirmed his decision to a reporter that day, which Uproxxs Megan Armstrong described as an "expertly executed troll job".
 He revealed on March 1 that he had completed his third album, posting promotional images and videos to social media.
 Robinson later announced a world tour to promote the album, the first of his career, in 2024 and 2025.
-The tour was supported by Ericdoa, Galileo Galilei, and Underscores.
+The tour was supported by Ericdoa, Ninajirachi, Galileo Galilei, and Underscores.